Aladdin-Elshamy/Boost-Todo/README.md

 Boost Todo
 ==========

 Boost Todo is a responsive and efficient task management web application built using React, Context API for state management, and Tailwind CSS.
-It allows users to add, manage, and track their tasks easily in a clean, modern interface.
+It allows users to easily add, manage, and track tasks in a clean, modern interface.

 Table of Contents
 -----------------